jarekbryk/compbioftw/compbioftw.md

 In particular, do not export gene IDs and dates to Excel and then import it back to R or other programming tools.
 You have been warned.

 - Zeeberg, B. R. et al. [Mistaken identifiers: gene name errors can be introduced inadvertently when using Excel in bioinformatics.](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80) BMC Bioinformatics 5, 80 (2004).
+Also check this blog post (with comments), from 2012 (_sic_): [Gene name errors and Excel: lessons not learned](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/)
 - Mallona, I. & Peinado, M. A. [Truke, a web tool to check for and handle excel misidentified gene symbols.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3631-8) 1–3 (2017). doi:10.1186/s12864-017-3631-8

 ### Recommended general tutorials and tools on command line